abtrumpet/agent-smith/README.md

 ## 🔒 Security

-- ✅ Never stores secrets
+- ✅ Agent Smith never stores secrets
 - ✅ `.env*` files are scanned and redacted on merge
 - ✅ Redactions are logged and timestamped
 - ✅ Pre-commit and CI-safe hooks supported

 ---

 ## 📄 License

-MIT © 2025 [abtrumpet]
+MIT © 2025 [abtrumpet]\
 Use it, fork it, improve it.
 Agent Smith remembers, but he doesn’t mind sharing.